edvinasnazarovas/vention-csvToJson/README.md

 * `path` - Path to your csv file.
 * `savePath` - Path specifying where to save the converted output.
 ### Piping the output
-You are also able to pipe the output into a different application.
+You are also able to pipe the input into the converter and output onto a different application.
 ### Flags
 The application takes in the following flags:
 * `--help` - Displays available arguments and flags.